01 of 13

 Large or small, mirrors are a big part of a bathroom's decor.
 But even in the smallest bathroom spaces, you can use a big mirror successfully.
 They give the impression of a larger space and they reflect lots of light, making dark, dank bathrooms seem bright and cheery.

 Large mirrors can come framed or unframed.
-For a seamless look, going unframed is the best solution: these mirrors harmonize easily with whatever background you have and don't bring attention to themselves, instead... reflecting whatever element you have in your bathroom.
+For a seamless look, going unframed is the best solution: these mirrors harmonize easily with whatever background you have and don't bring attention to themselves, instead of reflecting whatever element you have in your bathroom.

 Framed mirrors are more decorative and can serve as the focal point of your bathroom space.
 Frames go from simple and clean to large and ornate, and everything in between.
 Just remember that the more ornate the mirror, the heavier it will look.
 These mirrors are best used in spaces where they will be the main visual attraction.